 Figure 3.
 Total number of CPU cores provided by EGI RPs from PQ1 (June 2010) to PQ7 (January 2012) by RPs who are EGI-InSPIRE partners or EGI Council members (blue bar), and the amount of resources contributed together with integrated infrastructures (red bar).
+Source?